 This isn’t an exhaustive list of things that you can’t do.
 Rather, take it in the spirit in which it’s intended - a guide to make it easier to enrich all of us and the networks in which we participate.

-Be careful in the words that you choose.
+- Be careful in the words that you choose.
 We are a network of professionals, and we conduct ourselves professionally.
 Be kind to others.
 Do not insult or put down other participants.
-Harassment and other exclusionary behavior aren't acceptable.
+Harassment and other exclusionary behaviour aren't acceptable.
 This includes, but is not limited to:

 - Violent threats or language directed against another person.